Guide to Energy Efficiency with Solid Fuel

-Our “Complete Guide to Solid Fuel Heating” and the more in depth “Designing Solid Fuel into Homes” will give you basic information about what kind of solid fuel system are available.
+Our “Complete Guide to Solid Fuel Heating” and the more in-depth “Designing Solid Fuel into Homes” will give you basic information about what kind of solid fuel systems are available.
 All these publications can be downloaded from our website.
-If you are an installer you should also consult the second and third tier documents published with the amended Building Regulations and available at www.planningportal.gov.uk
+If you are an installer you should also consult the second and third-tier documents published with the amended Building Regulations and available at www.planningportal.gov.uk

 A Note about SAP ratings